OsamaCodes62/ML_Fruit_recognition/readme.md

-Here’s the updated `README.md` assuming a `requirements.txt` file for the dependencies:

----

 # Fruit Classification Using Convolutional Neural Networks (CNN)

 This project leverages a deep learning model to classify images of fruits into multiple categories using a Convolutional Neural Network (CNN).
 The model is trained on a labeled dataset of fruit images and tested for accuracy and performance.